-(3) PERSONS ON ACTIVE DUTY BEFORE ENTERING INTO AGREE-MENT.-The active duty service obligation of persons on active duty before entering into the agreement shall be served after the conclusion of any other obligation incurred under the agreement.
+(3) Persons on active duty before entering into agreement shall be served after the conclusion of any other obligation incurred under the agreement.

-(f) Effect of Failure To Complete Obligation.-
+(f) Effect of Failure To Complete Obligation.

 (1) ALTERNATIVE OBLIGATIONS.-An officer who is relieved of the officer's active duty obligation under this section before the completion of that obligation may be given any alternative obligation, at the discretion of the Secretary.